BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 `wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash`

 Now, you can install and use different node versions with the following commands.
-For example, we'll install and use version 10:
+For example, we'll install and use version 10 for these modules.

-`nvm i 10`
+Install the Node version: `nvm i 10`

-`nvm use 10`
+Set your terminal to use this version: `nvm use 10`

+After switching versions, you'll always want to delete any remaining `package-lock.json` and `node_modules/` files as these will force old versions of modules to be installed.

 ## Install MongoDB